 Many people have been telling me this was a good movie, and it is understandable to see why.
 John Krasinki not only directed the movie but also preformed in what I think was his best role yet.
-Accompanied by, his in real life wife, Emily Blunt, who also did a fantastic job in this movie.
+Accompanied by his real-life wife, Emily Blunt, who also did a fantastic job in this movie.
 It’s clear to see why people love seeing these two do what they do best, love each other.
-The movie mainly leans upon these two actors and their struggle to survive with their family in a post apocalyptic world where making a sound will very quickly result in a violent death.
-Seeing Emily and John on screen, going through the struggles of what that kind of life would be, it felt real.
+The movie mainly leans upon these two actors and their struggle to survive with their family in a post-apocalyptic world where making a sound will very quickly result in a violent death.
+Seeing Emily and John on-screen, going through the struggles of what that kind of life would be, it felt real.
 I believed the characters existed.
 These were not some scientists making dumb decisions that would obviously get them killed, unlike may other modern movies they share the genre with.
 Actually throughout the whole movie they made incredibly smart and well thought out decisions.
 They acted like real people.

 The movie didn’t really do anything.
-It was a slice of this families life for sure, but there wasn’t a driving force, a reason to root for these people to survive other then them being people.
+It was a slice of this family’s life for sure, but there wasn’t a driving force, a reason to root for these people to survive other than them being people.
 After an interesting opening sequence, nothing happens in the movie for a half hour.
 It was difficult to stay engaged because the plot did not seem to be building to a climax.
-By the time the climax came and the lights turned red, I was saying to myself “finally, we are getting somewhere” and when all was said and done I still felt like nothing happened.
-There was tension and a thrill for sure; without question the scenes after the red light turn on are the peak of the movie.
-However even the peak was just Emily and John preforming spectacularly (especially Emily Blunt) in a serious of scenes that had no weight.
-Especially when they emphasis how dangerous the world is because of the monsters.
-Unfortunately the monsters the most boring part of the movie.
+By the time the climax came and the lights turned red, I was saying to myself “finally, we are getting somewhere” and when all was said and done I still felt like nothing had happened.
+There was tension and a thrill for sure; without question the scenes after the red lights turn on are the peak of the movie.
+However even the peak was just Emily and John performing spectacularly (especially Emily Blunt) in a series of scenes that had no weight.
+Especially when they emphasize how dangerous the world is because of the monsters.
+Unfortunately the monsters are the most boring part of the movie.